Riley-Py/UWaterloo-Work/EARTH 121/Field Notes/Field Notes Journal 10 - How Deep is Potable Groundwater.md

 ## Part 3: Paragraph

 The potential groundwater source for the waterwell location with granite would be from the fact that the granite could be faulted or when the granite is sheared.
-This is the reason why the depth to water is the 2nd largest;
+This is the reason why the depth to water is the 2nd largest; granite doesn't store water directly, but only when it's broken.
+The potential groundwater source for the water well location with limestone